The Minority Conundrum

 Living in Majoritarian Times

-The second volume in the Rethinking India series focuses on what it means to be a minority in majoritarian times.
+The second volume in the Rethinking India series explicates what it means to be a minority in majoritarian times.
 The contributors identify vulnerabilities that encumber the quest for the realization of substantive citizenship by minority groups.
-The essays deal with educational attainments, employment prospects in a liberalized economy, possibilities of equal opportunity, violence of the state and vigilante groups, emerging questions of citizenship and employment, linking language with the material life of its speakers, and the receding political voice of minorities during a majoritarian upswing.
+The essays deal with educational attainments, employment prospects in a liberalized economy, possibilities of equal opportunity, violence of the state and vigilante groups, emerging questions of citizenship and employment, linking language with the material life of its speakers, and the receding political voice of minorities amidst a majoritarian upswing.